NON-STATE ACTORS IN EDUCATION

 State schools

-In the Cayman Islands, primary (six years, beginning at age five), lower secondary education (four years, beginning at age 11), and upper secondary (three years, beginning at age 14) state schools represents 48% of educational institutions - 11 primary schools and three secondary education schools.
-Compulsory and free education covers primary and lower secondary education (ages 5-17).
+In the Cayman Islands, state schools account for 48% of all educational institutions at primary (six years, beginning at age five), lower secondary (four years, beginning at age 11), and upper secondary (three years, beginning at age 14) levels.
+There are 11 primary schools and three secondary education schools.
+Education is compulsory and free at primary and lower secondary level (ages 5-17).

-The Government introduced a compulsory Year 12 for all students in 2010.
-Some Year 12 students in Grand Cayman have to attend private schools for their final year; they receive scholarships for this to cover the cost of school fees’ (P. 31).
+In 2010, grade 12 became compulsory for all students.
+Some Grade 12 students receive scholarships to attend private schools for their final year, which cover the cost of school fees.

 Non-state managed, state schools